burashka/pocs-new-aps-ui-framework/README.md

 We've created three proofs of concept (PoC):
 1) Angular
 2) Pure React
-3) React with Redux (React with library for managing application state).
+3) React with Redux (Redux is popular library for managing application state)
+4) React with Mobx (Mobx is library for managing application state with more simple API)

 We will explain why exactly these options were chosen in the upcoming Design Review.